Not sure about current minimum wage rates?

 To ensure you are paid exactly what you’re entitled to, it’s always important to keep up-to-date with any changes around salaries.

-In order to qualify for the National Minimum Wage, all workers must be of school leaving age or over.
+In order to qualify for the minimum wage, all workers must be of school leaving age or over.

 - Part-time workers

 - Agricultural workers

 - Apprentices (who receive a slightly separate apprentice rate)